emkhv/FAANG_around/Amazon_2_hard.md

 ## Approach

-Usually when I write the 'Approach' section, I try to be as simple as possible, as it is very easy to understand the rest after you know the simple structure of the query intended.
+Usually, when I write the 'Approach' section, I try to be as simple as possible, as it is very easy to understand the rest after you know the simple structure of the query intended.
 In this case, the question itself is not simple or 'direct' enough for me to assume you know what it is actually 'saying'.

-I was struggling to understand the reqirements, and tried various solutions.
+I was struggling to understand the requirements, and tried various solutions.
 I checked the comments, turned out I was not alone and many people were struggling with the description.
-I was planning to solve it in a day max, ended up solving in 2.
+I was planning to solve it in a day max, but ended up solving it in 2.
-And the final hint I got was from my friend who is a senior engineer and understood the problem much faster then I did(I am a junior I guess?)
+The final hint I got was from my friend who is a senior engineer and understood the problem much faster than I did(I am a junior I guess?)

 This was a very annoying problem, and I think they did it on purpose.
-I did the "AI-check", it couldn't solve it.
+I did the "AI check", but it couldn't solve it.
 If I happened to see the solution before the problem, I would imagine a very different problem description.

 Anyway, let's tackle the solution approach.

-The first thing you need to understand is that all the items of the Prime and Non-Prime lists CAN fit into the warehouse.
+The first thing you need to understand is that all the items on the Prime and Non-Prime lists CAN fit into the warehouse.
 So you can keep them all together and in multiple counts.
 We need to prioritise the Prime items.

 ### Steps: